 Examples of Proactive Teacher Supports for Classroom Managed Behaviors:

-Develop, teach, and maintain clearly defined classroom expectations that are consistent with school wide behavioral expectations and applicable across all classroom settings at all times.
+Develop, teach, and maintain clearly defined classroom expectations that are consistent with school wide behavioral expectations, culturally relevant, and applicable across all classroom settings at all times.

 Build positive relationships with students and families.